-Each teacher and chaperone should print and bring a complete copy of the resource guide in order to read additional information and questions as needed.
-Activity sheets for students can be found on pages 28-26.
+Each teacher and chaperone should print and bring a complete copy of the resource guide, which has expaned object information.
+Activity sheets for students can be found on pages 34-50 and include primary source material, discussion questions, and creative writing activities.
 Each student should have a clipboard, pencil, and appropriate activity sheets.
 Note: Tour Services has a limited number of clipboards and pencils available upon request.
+Older students should still be supervised by an adult chaperone at all times, but may be given more freedom to work independently.